-The Allard Prize for International Integrity is awarded to an individual, movement or organization that has demonstrated exceptional courage and leadership in combating corruption, especially through promoting transparency, accountability and the Rule of Law.
+The Allard Prize for International Integrity is awarded to an individual, movement or organization that has demonstrated exceptional courage and leadership in combating corruption or protecting human rights, especially through promoting transparency, accountability and the Rule of Law.

 We recognize that all range of participants in global society can make important contributions to addressing these critical issues, so we welcome nominations from all types of individuals, movements and organizations.
 Nominees could include prominent world leaders, grass roots activists, social movements, charitable groups dedicated to specific social issues or other corporate bodies, whether for-profit or not.
 The breadth of this focus reinforces our belief that we all have responsibilities to promote transparency and the Rule of Law.

 We understand courage as requiring action in the face of significant personal constraints.
 These constraints may be to the safety of the nominee and their family, but they may also entail other types of personal cost.
 They might include, for example, potential implications for future career prospects, financial wellbeing, exclusion from social groups or other consequences that are undesirable to the nominee.
 The essence of courage for the purposes of this award is that the nominee has acted to combat corruption and promote transparency, regardless of potential costs personally.

 A nominee’s activities must inspire others.
 Leadership of new social movements is one obvious example of this inspiration, but there are many others.
 For instance, leadership could also include the development of new technologies for monitoring kickbacks to government officials, even though there might only be a loose connection between the developers of the tools and the end users.
 Along the same lines, scholars also show leadership where their actions stimulate change, irrespective of whether or not they implement their ideas themselves.
 Inspiration is the touchstone.